A18B03/Industrial_automation_and-monitoring_using_STM32/README.md

 # Industrial_automation_and-monitoring_using_STM32
-Used STM32 as the main microcontroller with MEMS microphones and MPU-6050, which is used to monitor the faults in the  machines and detect it and gives the output through LED indicators.
+The project aims to build a system for industrial monitoring and fault defects in the machines.
+We have used STM32F407VET6 also known as Black board as the main microcontroller with MPU6050 sensor which detects the motion.
+This has an in built temperature sensor to sense the board temperature , which is an important feature.
+MEMS microphone is used to detect the sound of the machine.